limengbeta888/GitHubRepoExplorer/README.md

 To provide a more organised browsing experience, the app supports multiple grouping modes:

-- **Owner Type**: Distinguishes between User and Organization repositories.
+- **Owner Type**: Distinguishes between User and Organisation repositories.
 - **Fork Status**: Separates original projects from forks.
 - **Language**: Groups by the primary programming language.
 - **Star Count (Star Bands)**: Instead of raw numbers, repositories are grouped into meaningful "Star Bands" (e.g., `1000+ ★`, `100–999 ★`, `10–99 ★`).
 This gives users an immediate sense of project popularity at a glance.